 X is a smaller, more specific platform than the largest aggregator estimates suggested — and a more durable one than the 2023 narrative implied.

-The audited 550M MAU figure is lower than several widely-cited third-party estimates from 2024 and early 2026, and the underlying business is unprofitable at scale — $6.4B of operating loss against $3.2B of revenue in the AI segment, supported by $12.7B of capex in 2025 and a $7.7B Q1 2026 alone.
+The S-1-disclosed 550M MAU figure is lower than several widely-cited third-party estimates from 2024 and early 2026, and the underlying business is unprofitable at scale — $6.4B of operating loss against $3.2B of revenue in the AI segment, supported by $12.7B of FY2025 capex and a further $7.7B in Q1 2026 alone.
 By any financial benchmark this is a heavily-invested-in growth business, not a comparable to Meta or Alphabet's social properties.

-But the audited picture is also more durable than the "platform collapse" narrative that dominated the immediate post-acquisition period.
+But the filing-disclosed picture is also more durable than the "platform collapse" narrative that dominated the immediate post-acquisition period.
 Ad revenue is recovering for the first time since 2022.
-Subscription revenue has scaled to ~$1B ARR — unusual for a major social platform and a structural diversification away from pure advertising.
-Grok integration is the deepest AI layer in the social category, underwritten by the largest disclosed compute commitment.
+Subscription revenue has scaled to ~$1B ARR (The Information) and 6.3M paid subscribers (S-1) — unusual for a major social platform and a structural diversification away from pure advertising.
+Grok integration is the largest disclosed in-app AI-feature MAU in the category, underwritten by the Anthropic compute deal that Fortune later valued at $1.25B/month (~$15B/year through May 2029).